bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 If you randomly write data to a foreign address space, Bad Things Happen&#x2122; because it's quite easy to corrupt the state of the other program and cause undefined behavior, such as a crash or the total protonic reversal of the universe.
 So how can a host pass data to the WebAssembly module in a safe manner?

 Internally the Rust program uses a *memory allocator* to manage its memory.
-So, for .NET to be able to be a good host to the WebAssembly module, it must also use the *same* memory allocator when allocating and freeing memory accessible to the WebAssembly module.
+So, for .NET to be a good host to the WebAssembly module, it must also use the *same* memory allocator when allocating and freeing memory accessible to the WebAssembly module.

-Thankfully, the [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen) magic, used by the Rust program to export itself as WebAssembly, also exported two functions for that purpose: `__wbindgen_malloc` and `__wbindgen_free`.
+Thankfully, [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen), used by the Rust program to export itself as WebAssembly, also exported two functions for that purpose: `__wbindgen_malloc` and `__wbindgen_free`.
 These two functions are essentially `malloc` and `free` from C, except `__wbindgen_free` needs the size of the previous allocation in addition to the memory address.

 With this in mind, let us write a simple wrapper for these exported functions in C# so we can easily allocate and free memory accessible to the WebAssembly module.